NakerTheFirst/NakerTehFirst/README.md

 # Hi, hello world! 🥝

 Name's Krzysztof!
-I'm a second year IT student currently focused on web development.
+I'm a second year CS student currently focused on web development.
 HTML, CSS & JS take up most of my attention, but I also maintain healthy relationship with Python.
-I'm grasped by technologies and workflows such as Jira, Git, scrum and kanban due to their endless possibilities and potential.
-What got me hooked on IT?
+I love working with people and engaging in group projects - feel free to browse my repositories, most of the projects are hosted.
+Now what got me hooked on IT?
 Games and game development!

 ## Tech stack
 - Python
-- C++
 - JavaScript
 - HTML & CSS
+- C++
 - Git/GitHub
+- Linux
 - Unreal Engine
 - Unity